Battle of Hainan Island: Aftermath

-The conquest was quickly overshadowed by the Korean War and the First Taiwan Strait Crisis.
+The conquest was quickly overshadowed by the start of the Korean War and the First Taiwan Strait Crisis.

-The CCP marginalized the Hainan Communist movement in the following decade.
+The CCP marginalized the Hainan communist movement in the following decade.
 The CCP was dissatisfied with the HIC's relative lack of ideological rigour and its perceived "localism"; the HIC survival strategy had been pragmatic and had included compromise with the Hlai.
 Local communists and the Hlai became notable obstacles to the PRC's land reform program.

 The PRC's military histories emphasized the 15th Corps' actions.
 The assault across the strait was popularized into stories of a "people's flotilla" of wooden junks manned by volunteers and fishermen fighting metal ROC warships.
 The role of the HIC and the Hlai received much less attention.
-For the Hainan Communist movement the battle was the culmination of the war they had fought against the ROC for 23 years with little outside support.
+For the Hainan communist movement the battle was the culmination of the war they had fought against the ROC for 23 years with little outside support.